Roller Skating: Starting Your Rollerskating Journey

 Elbow Pads

 Elbow pads are another important piece of protective gear that can protect you from injuries during roller skating.
 Choose elbow pads that have a sturdy construction and provide adequate padding.
 They should fit comfortably around your elbows without slipping or being too tight.
-Elbow pads offer essential protection when you need to for impact or when performing certain skating maneuvers.
+Elbow pads offer essential protection when you need to brace for impact or when performing certain skating maneuvers.

 Wrist Guards